blakemcbride/BookLion/README.md

 one person enters information about a book, other users of the system can view and edit notes on all books.

-The system also tracks the chapter each note is associated with.
+The system also tracks the chapter with which each note is associated.
 This way, other users can limit what they see and avoid unwanted spoilers.

 ### Technology